johndoe31415/dnssync_nc/README.md

-# netcupdns
+# dnssync_nc
-netcupdns is a Python package that can interface with the (public, non-reseller) DNS API of the [(excellent) ISP Netcup](https://www.netcup.de).
+dnssync_nc is a Python package that can interface with the (public, non-reseller) DNS API of the [(excellent) ISP netcup](https://www.netcup.de).
 A command-line interface is provided that allows easy batch-updates of all your domain records.
 You only need to create an API key in the customer control interface, put those in a `credentials.json` file, layout your DNS in a different JSON file and can commit that layout.

+## Affiliation
+I am not affiliated in any way with netcup nor have I received any money for coding this software from anyone.

 ## Usage of the CLI
 For the command line interface, you need a credentials file which looks like